emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

        });
      }

-  A real example of this functionality can be seen in `test_idbfs_sync.c <https://github.com/emscripten-core/emscripten/blob/main/tests/fs/test_idbfs_sync.c>`_.
+  A real example of functionality can be seen in `test_idbfs_sync.c <https://github.com/emscripten-core/emscripten/blob/main/tests/fs/test_idbfs_sync.c>`_.

   :param bool populate: ``true`` to initialize Emscripten's file system data with the data from the file system's persistent source, and ``false`` to save Emscripten`s file system data to the file system's persistent source.
   :param callback: A notification callback function that is invoked on completion of the synchronization.
 If an error occurred, it will be provided as a parameter to this function.